socialmedia-class/socialmedia-class.github.io/assignment1.md

 - Matplotlib is a Python package for plotting, [here](http://matplotlib.org/users/pyplot_tutorial.html) is a simpe guide of Matplotlib.

+Pack your data and code into a zip file named like hw1_yourdotid.zip.
 Submit your homework in [OSU's Carmen](https://carmen.osu.edu/) system.